Gronis/gloomhaven-helper-rfid/README.md

 #### How to build

 Run `make python` to build python code.
 The python module is placed in a `out` directory.
-Change to this directory and `import gloomhavenhelper` to try out your new build: `cd out && python`.
+Change to this directory and `import ghh` to try out your new build: `cd out && python`.

 Run `make wheel` to build wheel library.
 The build will be located in `dist` folder.
 You can then install it with `pip install dist/gloomhavenhelper-<some-more-stuff-here>.whl`